JBowen96/JBowen-Portfolio/README.md

 ## Usage

-This page can be used to access current and future exampls of web development skills in front end, back end, and full-stack.
+This page can be used to access current and future examples of web development skills in front-end, back-end, and full-stack.

 ## Credits
 Adobe Stock Standard License